 After understanding personal styles, you will know how to engage people more quickly and work better as part of a team.

 The search to understand others' temperaments and behavioral styles has existed since the beginning of time.
 Why?
 Because we each have noticed certain types of people that are easy to deal with and others just, well, aren't.

 Have you had that exasperating moment when you were trying to train someone, and you finally said, "I just don't know how to reach them!".

 Or maybe you had a boss whose communication style just got under your skin for nitpicking everything you did?

 Years ago I learned the power of knowing my own personality style, and I've found it helpful to not only manage employees better but also advance my retail sales training and consulting programs.

-No matter what your business is, you should know which of the four types best represent you.
+No matter what your business is, you should know which of the four types best represents you.
 Using personality testing is a great way to understand your own leadership style as well.
-Once you know that you will be able to understand:
+Once you know that, you will be able to understand the following:

 • What ticks you off in a relationship is as much your fault as the other person's and why.